 Plastic bottles.
 You can’t live with them, can’t live without them.
 Or can you?
-At Rayne Water systems, we believe in drinking water solutions that eliminate the need for plastic bottles. (more…)
+At Rayne of the Valley, we believe in drinking water solutions that eliminate the need for plastic bottles. (more…)

 Professional water quality testing and analysis is an important step in understanding whether or not the tap water entering your Los Angeles home has toxic chemicals.

 According to a water quality study co-authored by the Metropolitan Water District and the Environmental Working Group, the drinking water from the Los Angeles Department of Water and Power rated 83rd out of 100 large U.S. cities in 2009!

 Rayne of the Valley always keeps an eye out for new technological developments, even in areas that don’t appear to be related to water treatment.
 Permeable pavement looks to be one of the most promising construction technologies in years, since it has the potential to dramatically change the way cities manage urban runoff and groundwater replenishment, enabling cities to both prevent flooding and save water for public use—water that would otherwise be diverted to the ocean.